jacklorusso/demo-bsky-domain-handle-http-method/README.md

 # Demo: verify a domain handle on Bluesky via the HTTP/non-DNS method with Astro

-## 🚀 Project Structure
+## 🚀 Do It Yourself

-Inside of your Astro project, you'll see the following folders and files:
+If you clone or fork this repo, inside of your project you'll see the following folders and files:

 ```text
 /